wenhangao21/ICLR26_Paper_Finder/README.md

 🚀 **NEW:** You can now download search results with one click!
 Additionally, using the downloaded results, you can download all available PDF files (if a link to the PDF exists in our dataset) with the script `batch_download.py` under `tools`.
 We are working to update our database to include as many pdf links as possible.
 Downloaded files will be named with the following pattern: `<rank> - <affinity_score> - <venue> - <title>.pdf`.

+🚀 **Note:** PDF links for ICLR 2026 submissions may become invalid during the rebuttal phase, as each new PDF upload generates a new link.
+We will update all links after the rebuttal period ends.

 **Demo**

 ![Demo GIF](AI_paper_finder_demo2.gif)